-These white spots are a special fungus or mildew known as powdery mildew that spreads all over plants, especially indoor plants.
+White spots on plant leaves are a special fungus or mildew known as powdery mildew that spreads all over plants, especially indoor plants.
 Growing fast, the mildew spreads from airborne spores and can rapidly infect plants, and it doesn’t take long before plants start wilting and rotting away.

 4 Reasons for White Powdery Mildew to Form